…with Columbia Business School and the Institute for Personal Leadership

 Who It’s For

-Designed for senior leaders emerging executives with significant management responsibility
+Designed for senior leaders and emerging executives with significant management responsibility

 - Rapidly identify core business issues and focus your problem-solving effort in the right direction